 Not only is it nice to have a tour guide in the gardens, but organized tours make everything convenient.
 Many of the tours listed below include round-trip transportation and are also city tours of Victoria.
 You can also visit the Butchart Gardens on tours of Victoria from Vancouver.

 Butchart Garden tours are great for travelers who don’t have a lot of time to see the city.
 So if you’re passing through on a cruise or like to get your bearings before exploring the city on your own, tours are the perfect option!

 *Please note that admission to Butchart Gardens is not included in any of these tours.
 Entry fees cost between $25 – $40 CAD per person depending on the time of year.

 While there are many tours that visit Butchart Gardens, this half-day Garden and City Tour is definitely our favorite.
 We love that you get 1.5-2 hours to roam the gardens, which felt like the perfect amount of time.
 And since it’s a private tour, you get personalized attention.
 Our guides were super helpful and patient as they answered all our questions and recommended the best sections of the garden!

 After Butchart Gardens, we got to check out Victoria’s top sights including Chinatown, Fisherman’s Wharf, Craigdarroch Castle, and many more!
-Overall, the 4-hour tour felt like an efficient way to experience many of Victoria’s highlights, yet we never felt rushed.
+Overall, the 4-hour tour felt like an efficient way to see many of Victoria’s highlights in a day, yet we never felt rushed.